Identifying A Spark: How To Recognize Chemistry Between Two People

 What is unspoken attraction?

-What does chemistry with someone feel like?
+What does chemistry with a person feel like?

 Questions to ask your therapist about romantic chemistry

-Can others recognize chemistry between two people?
+Can a person recognize chemistry between two people of the opposite sex?

 Is chemistry the same as love?